-The public and representatives of the press may attend all meetings of the Trust, but will be required to withdraw upon the Trust Board as follows:

-- a) 'that representatives of the press, and other members of the public, be excluded from the remainder of this meeting having regard to the confidential nature of the business to be transacted, publicity on which would be prejudicial to the public interest', Section 1 (2), Public Bodies (Admission to Meetings) Act 1960 - b) Guidance should be sought from the NHS Trust's Freedom of Information lead to ensure correct procedure is followed on matters to be included in the exclusion
+- 3.17.1.1 The public and representatives of the press may attend all meetings of the Trust's Board of Directors that are formally designated as Meetings held in Public.
+This includes the Annual General Meeting of the Trust.
+The public and representatives of the press may not attend meetings of the Board of Directors held in Private - 3.17.1.2 Where members of the public and representatives of the press do attend a meeting of the Board of Directors held in public, they will be required to withdraw upon the passing of a motion by the Board as follows: - that representatives of the press, and other members of the public, be excluded from the remainder of this meeting having regard to the confidential nature of the business to be transacted, publicity on which would be prejudicial to the public interest', Section 1 (2), Public Bodies (Admission to Meetings) Act 1960 - Guidance should be sought from the NHS Trust's Freedom of Information lead to ensure correct procedure is followed on matters to be included in the exclusion.